HPD patrol vehicle involved in crash on the North Freeway

 It happened around 2:15 a.m. on the North Freeway and West Troy.

 The officer was exiting the freeway when his cruiser collided with another vehicle on the service road, according to HPD Sgt.
 David Rose.
-The other vehicle involved then crash into another vehicle.
+The other vehicle involved then crashed into another vehicle.

 "The vehicles were changing lanes so we are trying to find out who exactly is at fault for this," he said.
 "It is possible we find both vehicles at fault."